ShardulPanchal24/ShardulPanchal24/README.md

-- 👋 Hi, I’m @ShardulPanchal24
+- 👋 Hi, I’m ShardulPanchal
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in Network Engineering and Security-related roles.
+- 🚀 I'm certified by CompTIA Security+ Cert.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning and pursuing Network+.
-- 📫 How to reach me - via email
+- 📫 How to reach me - via email:- shardulpanchal2004@gmail.com
-- 😄 Pronouns: S-h-a-r-d-u-l
+- 😄 Pronouns: Sha-r-dul

 <!---
 ShardulPanchal24/ShardulPanchal24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.